Publication Labour Hire & Contracting Across the ASX100

 The report includes analysis of how ASX100 companies in these sectors are currently reporting on their use of labour hire and contract workers, and makes suggestions for improved reporting by companies and closer engagement by investors.

-The contemporary labour hire industry includes a wide variation in the types of labour hire agencies, spanning from large, multinational corporations with thousands of staff (e.g. CIMIC), through medium-sized and mid-tier labour hire providers, to operators consisting of an individual (or a few individuals) “with a van and mobile phone”.
+The contemporary labour hire industry includes many different types of labour hire agencies, spanning from large, multinational corporations with thousands of staff (e.g. CIMIC), through medium-sized and mid-tier labour hire providers, to operators consisting of an individual (or a few individuals) “with a van and mobile phone”.

 Companies choose to use labour hire workers for a number of reasons: to reduce costs, to adapt to volatile labour markets, for specialisation, to undermine or circumvent union presence, to avoid employer obligations, to exert greater control over a workforce, or to shift their risks and liabilities.